How do I make a video consultation appointment with Dr Samuel ?

 b) a resident of an eligible Residential Aged Care Facilities OR

 c) a patient of eligible Aboriginal Medical Service OR

 2) you have a valid medicare or DVA card

 3) you have a valid referral from an Australian doctor

 4) you assign your right to a Medicare benefit to Dr Samuel via an Email or signed written agreement.

-Note: You can check if your location is telehealth eligible at www.doctorconnect.gov.au.
-Enter the address of your location during the consultation. nb.
-Wollongong, Gosford, Toronto, Newcastle, Canberra, Noosa are no longer eligible.
+Note: You can check if your location is telehealth medicare eligible at https://www.health.gov.au/resources/apps-and-tools/health-workforce-locator/health-workforce-locator.
+Enter the address of the location you will be at during the consultation and click the box under Other remoteness classifications

 Why have a video consultation?